Transparent, commonsense, fixed pricing, or competitive hourlies, with protections like price locks, spend limits, and pace controls.

 Pricing that helps you plan instead of breaking your plans

-Ongoing investment in your web projects increases their value to your mission.
+Ongoing investment in your technology projects increases their value to your mission.

 However, of course, you also have a long list of other important investments you must make to continue and grow your achievements.
 And the combined volume and complexity of all these endeavors and their costs can significantly complicate plans for your core objectives.